tams-tech/tams-tech/README.md

-- 👋 Hi, I’m @tams-tech
+- Hi, I’m @tams-tech
-- 👀 I’m interested in cybersecurity
+-  I’m interested in Backend and data analysis
-- 🌱 I’m currently learning c++ and linux
+-  I’m currently learning python and sql
-- 💞️ I’m looking to collaborate on anything that is a part of my interest
+-  I’m looking to collaborate on anything that is a part of my interest
-- 📫 How to reach me instagram- @"_tamsi027_ "
-- 😄 Pronouns: Tamanna
-- ⚡ Fun fact: i'm highly extrovert

 <!---
 tams-tech/tams-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.